zentraholder-del/Hakai/README.md

 Problem: Hakai API is not on
 Fix: This mean Hakai is down and not updated.
 Join our discord to get notified when a update comes out.

+Problem: The loader says Hakai is down!
+Fix: Its self explanitory hakai is down and will be up soon!

 Problem: My antivirus says its a virus!
 Fix: Disable all anti viruses and try again.